apache/drill/_docs/connect/030-plugin-conf.md

 ---
 title: "Storage Plugin Configuration"
-parent: "Connect to a Data Source"
+parent: "Connect a Data Source"
 ---
 When you add or update storage plugin instances on one Drill node in a Drill cluster, Drill broadcasts the information to all of the other Drill nodes